IotchulindraRai/ImageGPT_Search/README.md

 learn how to styling the app with tailwind, and also create beautiful skeleton loading page.
 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run by:

 ### `yarn install`